Azure-Samples/streaming-at-scale/eventhubs-streamanalytics-eventhubs/README.md

-# Streaming at Scale with Azure Event Hubs, Stream Analytics and Cosmos DB
+# Streaming at Scale with Azure Event Hubs and Stream Analytics

-This sample uses Stream Analytics to process streaming data from EventHub and uses Cosmos DB as a sink to store JSON data
+This sample uses Stream Analytics to process streaming data from EventHub and uses another Event Hub as a sink to store JSON data

+This is the most performance way to analyze and stream data out of Stream Analytics.

 The provided scripts will an end-to-end solution complete with load test client.